 A Charity Committee, comprising a cross section of employees, was established to oversee our charitable giving.
 Following a detailed review involving our employees, we decided to focus our community investment on supporting charities that help children and young people, the homeless and the disabled, in addition to supporting charities with military connections.

-In FY 2015/16 Annington and its employees donated over £228,000 to charities, a 7x increase from FY 2014/15, comprised of £48,000 from employee fundraising and over £180,000 donated by the company.
-The majority of support was focused on five key charity partners in line with the new Policy: Bag Books, The Connection at St Martin-in-the-Fields, Blind Veterans UK, HighGround and The Ripple Pond.
+In FY 2016/17 Annington and its employees raised or donated over £160,000 to charities.
+The majority of this was used to support five key charity partners in line with the new Policy: Bag Books, The Connection at St Martin-in-the-Fields, Blind Veterans UK, HighGround Projects Ltd and The Ripple Pond.
 To help maximise the impact from these charity partnerships, Charity Champions have been appointed to work with the respective charities and engage fellow employees with fundraising and volunteering opportunities.
 The Group allows each employee to take a maximum of three days paid leave to undertake volunteering work.

-The Community Investment Policy has really engaged our employees and a large number of them have supported our charity partners and other good causes through fundraising activities and utilising their skills in a variety of volunteering activities.
-Under our Policy, Annington employees are able to take up to three paid days per year to volunteer with charities and community groups.
-In FY 2015/16 over 62% of employees volunteered their time with a number of our charity partners and other good causes, amounting to a total of 162 volunteering hours.
-The feedback we have had from those who have volunteered has been very positive.
+The Community Investment Policy has really engaged our employees and the feedback we have had from those who have volunteered has been very positive.
 They believe they have benefited from giving back and working together as a team and the experiences have been very rewarding, giving them a new perspective.